cleavr/cleaverdocs/content/guides/wordpress-cache.md

 One of the key features is that it allows for clearing cache for sites assigned to server users in addition to the **cleavr** user.

-You'll need to provide the **Clear Cache Trigger Hook** when setting up this plugin.
+You'll need to provide the [Clear Cache Trigger Hook](/nginx-cache#clear-cache-trigger-hook) when setting up this plugin.

-Contact us at hello@cleavr.io for the plugin.

 ### NGINX Cache
 Several users in the Cleavr community have recommended [NGINX Cache](https://wordpress.org/plugins/nginx-cache/).